-- a) The findings of all the specialist input conducted and their recommended mitigation measures. - b) The need for the project stems from the provision of electricity to the national grid. - c) The final EIA, dated September 2024, identified all legislation and guidelines that were considered in its preparation. - d) The location of the proposed up to 1200MWh Biesjesvlei Battery Energy Storage System and associated infrastructure (i.e., Biesjesvlei BESS 2) which forms part of the "Biesjesvlei PV Facilities, BESS and EGI Cluster." - e) The methodology used in assessing the potential impacts identified in the final ElAr dated September 2024 and the specialist input have been adequately indicated. - f) A sufficient public participation process was undertaken, and the applicant has satisfied the minimum requirements as prescribed in the NEMA EIA Regulations, 2014 as amended for public involvement.
+- a) The findings of all the specialist studies conducted and their recommended mitigation measures. - b) The need for the proposed project ties in with the national government policies, plans, and programmes which have relevance to energy planning and production. - c) The final EIAR dated September 2024 identified all legislations and guidelines that have been considered in the preparation of the EIAR. - d) The methodology used in assessing the potential impacts identified in the final EIAR dated September 2024 and the specialist studies have been adequately indicated. - e) A sufficient public participation process was undertaken, and the applicant has satisfied the minimum requirements as prescribed in the EIA Regulations, 2014 as amended for public involvement.

-3. Findings
+Findings